Bun

 Each artifact also contains the following properties:

 kindWhat kind of build output this file is.
-A build generates bundled entrypoints, code-split "chunks", sourcemaps, and copied assets (like images).
+A build generates bundled entrypoints, code-split "chunks", sourcemaps, bytecode, and copied assets (like images).

 pathAbsolute path to the file on disk